Roofing dumpster rental in Redondo Beach

 - Best for: Most two-story residential tear-offs

-The 20-Yard Container works as a roofing workhorse—low side walls let crews ground-throw shingles without needing extra scaffolding.
+The 20-Yard Container is our roofing workhorse because low side walls let crews ground-throw shingles without extra scaffolding.

 30-Yard Roofing Dumpster